abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

         'To',{35,200}, ... % output temperature
         'Q', {2000,-1000});% duty
     max_solution = 3; % How many optimal solutions to generate
+    utility_set = 1;
+    colpressure = 0; % whether to optimize column pressure
+    addPS = 1; % Automatic addition of property analysis
+    unit = 'SI+';
 ```
 *exheatflow* is a variable that can append an external heat exchanger, or delete the contents of this structure if there is no external heat exchanger.
 For example `'Ti',{},...`

 *max_solution* controls how many optimal solutions the program solves for.
 The limitation of not being able to solve for more than four sequences has been fixed since version 1.1.
 You can now solve up to the maximum number of feasible sequences.
 Try to calculate the maximum number of sharp separation sequences with this formula! $[2(n_{\mathrm{c}}-1)]!/n_{\mathrm{c}}!(n_{\mathrm{c}}-1)!$

+*colpressure* is used to control whether the column pressure is optimized (1) or not (0).
+If optimizing, ensure property analysis has been added as indicated below.

+*addPS* determines whether a physical property analysis is automatically added.
+We recommend turning it on.
+To do this, you need to manually import the provided "UnitSetSIPlus.bkp" file in the unit set of Aspen Plus.
+This file contains the unit set "SI+" for the internal calculations of the program.

 ### main2.m